thatslifescience/github_dev/_posts/2019-02-11-Live-Fast-Die-Young-LGuo.md

  image_fullwidth: howitworks-header.jpg
 image:
  thumb: 20190211LGuo_thumb.jpg
-teaser: “Some have termed it “suicidal mating,” when adult animals die shortly after mating for the first time.
-How could it be beneficial to live a short life and only reproduce once?”
+teaser: Some have termed it “suicidal mating,” when adult animals die shortly after mating for the first time.
+How could it be beneficial to live a short life and only reproduce once?
 source-id: 13GC_xzprKNqu35iOl-FxpY3fZpxoXILte9MYxKyeXvI
 published: true
 ---